CoinMarketCap Trends Suggest XRP Tundra Presale Could Outpace Broader Bitcoin Market Gains

 LISBON, Portugal, Oct.
-07, 2025 (GLOBE NEWSWIRE) -- Analysts monitoring user-interest metrics on CoinMarketCap report a rising trend in searches and watchlist additions connected to XRP Tundra, whose presale has entered Phase 5.
-The project allows participants to purchase TUNDRA-S tokens at $0.091 with a 15% bonus and receive free TUNDRA-X tokens valued at $0.0455.
+08, 2025 (GLOBE NEWSWIRE) -- Analysts monitoring user-interest metrics on CoinMarketCap report a rising trend in searches and watchlist additions connected to XRP Tundra, whose presale has entered Phase 5.
+The project allows participants to purchase TUNDRA-S tokens at $0.091 with a 15% bonus and receive free TUNDRA-X tokensvalued at $0.0455.
 The data reflect increasing investor focus on dual-chain token models compared to legacy single-asset strategies.

 Dual-Token Framework With Defined Price Path